 About 8 weeks of max age is set, because usually by that date the pod is fully grown with roots and the pod may remain dry.
 Red Kale does not show visually that it is drying and dying, but the nutritional value decreases and its texture turns more meaty and taste is more bitter.

 Red Kale is an annual plant and has the best nutritional value 25 to 50 days after planting the pod.
-So start using Red Kale leaves before it ages and loses its signature flavor and crunchiness.
+So start using Red Kale leaves before it ages and loses its signature flavour and crunchiness.